-Today's working world often gives the impression that open spaces and large-scale offices have become normality.
-However, a recent study shows that the traditional single office still prevails.
+Today's working world often gives the impression that open spaces and open-plan offices have become normal.
+However, a study shows that the traditional single office still prevails.

-Employees in some companies are now allowed to work from home or in the café, others have introduced flexible workplaces in their open-plan offices.
-Reports like these often give the appearance of a completely modern, mobile working world - but a recent study shows that reality lags behind this picture.
+Some corporations are now allowed to work from home or in a café, while others have introduced flexible workplaces in their open-plan offices.
+Reports like this often give the appearance of a completely modern, mobile work environment - however, a study shows that reality lags behind this picture.

 Single office outweighs open space

 Despite increasing teamwork, there is more office space worldwide with individual offices than office space configured as open space.
 In Germany, this difference is particularly great:

 For example, more than half of the employees still work in individual offices, only 19 percent in open-plan offices.
 Exactly the reverse is true in the UK, where only 14 percent work in individual offices, but already half of workers work in open spaces.

 A study conducted by Steelcase in collaboration with Ipsos further shows that individual offices continue to express hierarchies: the higher the rank of employee in the company CompanyThe more likely it is that he has his own office.

 Because individual offices traditionally stand for status and independence, it's obvious why employees with their own office are often happier with their work environment.